-The winner of the referee's coin toss (visitor's call) has the choice of taking the kick-off or which goal to attack.
-If the winner's choice is to kick-off, the loser of the toss shall choose which goal to attack.
+The winner of the referee's coin toss (visitor's call) has the choice of which goal to attack.
+Loser of the toss shall kick off.
 At the beginning of the game, half-time, quarters and after goals, the game is started with a kick-off.
 Goal defending and kick-off are switched at half time at all levels.
 Team kicking off at start of game will also kick off at start of 2nd quarter where appropriate and opposing team will kick off at start of 2nd half or 3rd and 4th quarters where appropriate.

-- All players are in their own half of the field - The opponents of the team kicking off are outside of the center circle - The ball is stationery on the center mark - The referee gives a signal - The kick is retaken if it is taken prior to referee's signal - The ball is in play when it is kicked and clearly moves - Players may not cross the center line or into center circle until the ball is in play - The kicker cannot touch the ball a second time until it has been touched by another player - Indirect free kick restart if this happens
+- All players are in their own half of the field - The opponents of the team kicking off are outside of the center circle - The ball is stationery on the center mark - The referee gives a signal - o The kick is retaken if it is taken prior to referee's signal - The ball is in play when it is kicked and clearly moves - o Players may not cross the center line or into center circle until the ball is in play - The kicker cannot touch the ball a second time until it has been touched by another player - o Indirect free kick restart if this happens

-Dropped Ball Procedure
+Dropped Ball

+Procedure